 HOW PRIME HELPED A MEDIA COMPANY CAPITALISE ON AN OPPORTUNITY

-A leading media company operating in one of the ₹100 crores to bid for fresh license fees.
+A leading media company operating in one of the leading cities of India needed to mobilise more than ₹100 crores to bid for fresh license fees.

 After repeated attempts at resource mobilisation, the Company approached Prime.